fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 reading it 'could be dangerous'.
 I just had to see for myself, because that couldn't possibly be true.

 In short: I can recommend it to everyone on a path of self-development.
+You can find more books I have read and reviewied [here][books].

 * TOC
 {:toc}